Sparse Signal Recovery via Generalized Entropy Functions Minimization: Introduction

-Various sparsity regularizers have been proposed as the relaxation of the $l_0$ norm.
-Most popular among them are the \emph{convex} $l_1$ norm and the \emph{nonconvex} $l_p$ norm to the $p$-th power \cite{WaveletAnalysis94,MES94,ScaleBasis99,Nonconvex_lp07,Lp08,IRFSS10}: \begin{itemize} \item $l_1$ norm: $\|\vx\|_1=\sum_i|x_i|$. \item $l_p$ norm to the $p$-th power: $\|\vx\|_p^p=\sum_i|x_i|^p$, $0<p<1$. \end{itemize} Both $\|\vx\|_1$ and $\|\vx\|_p^p$ are separable functions, and strict error bounds on the recovered solutions from $l_1$-minimization and $l_p^p$-minimization problems in (\ref{eq:sparsity_regularization}) can be established \cite{Nonconvex_lp07,Lp08}.
+Both $\|\vx\|_1$ and $\|\vx\|_p^p$ are additive separable functions, and strict error bounds can be established for the recovered solutions from $l_1$-minimization \cite{Decode05,RUP06,SRRP06,RIP08} and $l_p^p$-minimization problems \cite{Nonconvex_lp07,RIPlp08,Lp08}.
 Compared to $l_1$-minimization, $l_p^p$-minimization has a tighter error bound and better sparse recovery performances.